crownstone/website/14-app-help.md

 # App Help

-The app itself is self-explanatory.
+The app should be pretty self-explanatory.
 However, if there are particular questions coming in we will use them to answer them on this page.

 {% include snippets/faq-group-begin %}